 Simplified Weed & Pest Control

 The dense planting in a raised garden makes weeding difficult, so it’s a good thing that it also crowds weeds out.
 The walls of most raised beds create at least a partial block to many blowing seeds and to most rhizomous plants.
-Where aggressive weeds are a problem, raised beds can be established on top of a layer of weed cloth, blocking roots out completely.
+Where aggressive weeds are a problem, raised gardens can be established on top of a layer of weed cloth, blocking roots out completely.
 When sequential planting and cover crops are used, ensuring that there is no bare dirt for weeds to colonize, weed problems drop off to almost nothing.

 Other pests can also be more easily controlled in a raised bed.
 Rodents can often be blocked-out below with metal screens, and birds from above with netting or row covers.
 Of course, any garden can be covered, but since raised beds are usually small and intensively planted, doing so is easier than in a large, conventional garden.
-Snails and slugs can’t easily find their way into raised beds, and are more easily located and removed once they do make it.
+Snails and slugs can’t easily find their way into raised gardens, and are more easily located and removed once they do make it.

 Even those who don’t have back problems can appreciate stooping less or not at all when they garden.
 For those who do have back problems, (or knee problems, or any of a dozen other physical limitations) the raised bed can make the difference between gardening and not gardening.
 Permanent enclosed beds, built to the correct height and width (usually about two feet high and three wide) make it possible to garden from a wheelchair.
 Large timbers provide room to sit down right next to the growing space, without kneeling or squatting, saving wear and tear on knees and other joints.